NREL/REopt_API/CONTRIBUTING.md

 - First, fork the repository and create a new branch on your fork with a name like "fix_some_bug"
 - Once the bug is fixed, run the full test suite (instructions for running the test suite are available [here](https://github.com/NREL/reopt_api/wiki/Testing-the-REopt-API))
 - If it passes, send a PR to the original repository.
 If you haven't signed the [Code License Agreement](https://github.com/NREL/REopt_Lite_API/blob/master/cla.md) already, the CLA Assistant will comment on your PR and request you to sign the CLA.
 You can simply comment "I have read the CLA Document and I hereby sign the CLA" to sign the [CLA](https://github.com/NREL/REopt_Lite_API/blob/master/cla.md).
-- If tests aren't passing, then first look the specific test[s] that is/are failing.
+- If tests aren't passing, then first look at the specific test[s] that is/are failing.
 Then think through - "do I expect the test to fail after introducing the bug-fix I am proposing?"
     - If yes, then please provide a clear description of the identified bug, how you fixed it, and explanation for why the fix is making an existing test fail
     - If no, then revisit the changes you introduced to identify where the problem is